Homepage > Blank IRS 1099-C Template

 Document Specifications

-Purpose of IRS 1099-C The IRS 1099-C form is used to report cancellation of debt.
-When a lender forgives or cancels a debt of $600 or more, they must file this form with the IRS.
+Purpose The IRS 1099-C form is used to report the cancellation of debt.
+When a lender forgives a debt of $600 or more, they must report it using this form.

 Steps to Filling Out IRS 1099-C